Smith HR, 6 RBIs, leads Kershaw, Dodgers over Nationals 9-3

 Yan Gomes homered for Washington, which has lost three straight for first time since a five-game skid May 19-23.

-The Nationals employed an opener for the first time, with left-hander Matt Grace retiring all six Dodgers he faced, including four left-handed batters.
-Right-hander Joe Ross (0-3) allowed a homer to the first batter he faced and gave up seven runs in 4 2/3 innings.
+The Nationals used their first-ever opener, with left-hander Matt Grace retiring all six Dodgers he faced, including four left-handed batters.
+Grace tired after two innings and right-hander Joe Ross (0-3) allowed a homer to the first batter he faced and gave up seven runs in 4 2/3 innings.

+“I felt good physically but just leaving the ball over the plate up in the zone and they made me pay for it,” Ross said.
+“Up in the zone is not where you want to be, especially with these guys.”

+Martinez said he spent this week considering whether or not to use an opener.

 Max Muncy and Corey Seager had two hits each for the Dodgers and Muncy scored three runs.